CLARIAH/datalegendtools/README.md

 ## Getting started

 This image requires the Docker virtualisation engine to be installed on your computer.
 Instructions on how to accomplish this can be found on the [official Docker website](https://docs.docker.com/get-docker) for Mac, Windows, and Linux operating systems.
+See [here](https://docs.docker.com/get-started/) for a brief introduction on how to get started with Docker.

 Once you have Docker installed and running you can gain access to this image by pulling it from the Docker Hub, which can be achieved by issuing the following command in the terminal:

-    $ docker pull wxwilcke/datalegend
+    # docker pull wxwilcke/datalegend

+Here, the `#`-symbol refers to the terminal of a user with administrative privileges on your machine, and is not part of the command.

 After the image has successfully been downloaded (or 'pulled') the container can be run as follows:

-    $ docker run --rm -p 3000:3000 -it wxwilcke/datalegendtools
+    # docker run --rm -p 3000:3000 -it wxwilcke/datalegendtools

 The virtualised system can now be accessed by opening <http://localhost:3000/wetty> in your preferred browser, and by logging in using username **datalegend** and password **datalegend**.
 The container can be stopped by pressing CTRL-C, or by closing the terminal.